 - Make crushed ice (this step is optional): Place some ice cubes in a thick ziplock bag, close it and pound the bag with a rolling pin or just the bottom of a rum bottle.

 - Add all the ingredients into a shaker or a big jar.

 - Close the lid and shake it thoroughly, for a minimum of 30 seconds.

-- Serve and enjoy! > - Virgin Piña Colada – you can omit the rum completely or check out my pina colada lassi recipe! > - Chi Chi – replace the rum with vodka. > - Staten Island Ferry cocktail – add equal amounts of coconut rum and pineapple juice.
-Serve on the > rocks (poured over ice). > - Lava Flow – this drink is made with the addition of strawberry puree.
+- Serve and enjoy!

+- Virgin Piña Colada – you can omit the rum completely and add more coconut milk and pineapple juice, or check out my pina colada lassi recipe!

+- Chi Chi – replace the rum with vodka.

+- Staten Island Ferry cocktail – add equal amounts of coconut rum and pineapple juice.
+Serve on the rocks (pour it over ice).

+- Lava Flow – this drink is made with the addition of strawberry puree.